-Per directive from the Governor's Office, 30 percent of the MCSAP formula funding is provided to the Iowa Department of Public Safety, Iowa State Patrol, to execute roadside inspection activities.
+Per directive from the Governor's Office, 35 percent of the MCSAP formula funding is provided to the Iowa Department of Public Safety, Iowa State Patrol, to execute roadside inspection activities.
 Iowa State Patrol will participate in coordinated National Emphasis activities with MVE, to include Operation Safe Driver and Road Check.

-ISP will file a complete plan including a budget with project narrative with MVE.
+ISP will file a complete budget, project spending plan with MVE.
 A quarterly progress performance report will be filed with MVE to monitor performance, data quality and participation with MCSAP activities.